| Updated September 20th, 2004 Please read the

 submitted for them as well.
 We want to make sure the lighthouses are

+preserved and do what is best for them.
 We need to start actively raising funds to build up the bank account.
 The

 financial capability of a group is very important in the application